x702-obfuscated/Python-Notes/5-Functions/Recursion.md

 # Base Case Executed: n = 1
 ```

-***NOTE: The best way to visualize how recursive algorithms work is to use a debugging tool to step through the code execution.***
+*NOTE: The best way to visualize how recursive algorithms work is to use a debugging tool to step through the code execution.*

 <br>

 # `Writing a base case`
-## The Base Case
-> * The base case is the case that stops the recursive calls and returns
+The base case is the case that stops the recursive calls and returns

-> * recursive algorithms need a condition upon which the recursive calls end, otherwise the recursion continues until a stack overflow error occurs.
+Recursive algorithms need a condition upon which the recursive calls end, otherwise the recursion continues until a stack overflow error occurs.